Recent developments on Oka manifolds: Elliptic characterization of Oka manifolds and Oka maps

 Let $X$ and $Y$ be complex manifolds.
 A {\em (holomorphic) spray of maps} $X\to Y$ is a holomorphic map $F:X\times \C^N\to Y$ for some $N\in\N$.
 The map $f=F(\cdotp,0):X\to Y$ is the {\em core} of $F$, and $F$ is called a {\em spray over $f$}.
 The spray $F$ is said to be {\em dominating} if

 More generally, $F$ is dominating on a subset $U\subset X$ if the above condition holds for every point $x\in U$.
-A more general type of a spray is a holomorphic map $F:E\to Y$ from the total space of a holomorphic vector bundle $\pi:E\to X$; its core is the restriction of $F$ to the zero section of $E$ (which we identify with $X$), and domination is defined in the same way by considering the derivative in the fibre direction.
+A more general type of a spray is a holomorphic map $F:E\to Y$ from the total space $E$ of a holomorphic vector bundle $\pi:E\to X$; its core is the restriction of $F$ to the zero section of $E$ (which we identify with $X$), and the domination condition is defined in the same way by considering the derivative in the fibre direction.
+In particular, a dominating spray on a complex manifold $Y$ over the identity map $\Id_Y$ is a holomorphic map $F:E\to Y$ from the total space of a holomorphic vector bundle $E\to Y$ such that